Business Strategy: What creates failure? Flawed strategy or flawed execution – what’s the missing link?

-By using ‘executional tasks’ within your business it does not encourage employee engagement and the flow of information to aid in any decision-making process throughout a project.
-Therefore, you cannot say that the strategy is flawed or that the execution is flawed, only that people are working independently of each other with very limited or no feedback loop.
+As a result, by using ‘executional tasks’ within business doesn’t encourage employee engagement and the flow of information to aid in any decision-making process.
+Therefore, you cannot say that the strategy is flawed or that the execution is flawed.
+Only that people are working independently of each other with very limited or no feedback loop.

 The Accelerated Strategy© Approach has a positive reinforcement loop as it supports businesses in their own communication flow through an organisation.
 It enables early action with the benefit of market feedback which in-turn: